-As indicated by their position at the top of Table B1, there is high confidence that the populations of Turtle Dove and Willow Tit have halved within just the last ten years, or even a shorter period.
-These are the only species in long-term decline that suffered a 50% fall during 2003-13, but Lesser Spotted Woodpecker also met these criteria during the most recent ten-year period for which data are available.
-A further 18 species also continue to raise alerts, having declined significantly by more than 25% (but less than 50%) in their most recent ten-year period.
+As indicated by their position at the top of Table B1, there is high confidence that the populations of Turtle Dove and Greenfinch have halved within just the last ten years, or even a shorter period.
+These are the only species in long-term decline that suffered a 50% fall during 2004-14, but Lesser Spotted Woodpecker also met these criteria during the most recent ten-year period for which data are available.
+A further 17 species also continue to raise alerts, having declined significantly by more than 25% (but less than 50%) in their most recent ten-year period.
 All these declines compound earlier losses for these species.

-The ongoing declines of so many of the species listed in Table B1 raise serious conservation concern.
-A special case is Turtle Dove, for which the current rate of decline is not only very steep but also accelerating (84%, from 80% in last year's report).
+The ongoing declines of so many of the species listed in Table B1 raises serious conservation concern.
+A special case is Turtle Dove, for which the current rate of decline is not only very steep but also accelerating (86%, from 84% in last year's report and 80% in the 2014 report).

-The 25% threshold, which is used to define decreases over the 25-year period that are worthy of amber listing, is equivalent to a change of 11% (10.9%) over ten years, assuming a constant rate of change.
-Thus a decrease of 11% or greater listed in Table B1 indicates that these species (32 in all, including non-significant declines for Little Grebe, Dipper, Yellow Wagtail and Corn Bunting) are on course for new or renewed red or amber listing for breeding population decline.
+The 25% threshold, which is used to define decreases over the 25-year period that are worthy of amber listing, is equivalent to a change of 10.9% over ten years, assuming a constant rate of change.
+Thus a decrease of 11% or greater listed in Table B1 indicates that these species (29 in all, including non-significant declines for Little Grebe, Tree Pipit, Grasshopper Warbler and Sedge Warbler) are on course for new or renewed red or amber listing for breeding population decline.

 A smaller decrease, or an increase, indicates that the population decline may be easing off.
-Species that have declined in the longer term but with losses smaller than 11%, or with no significant population change, over the ten-year period are Grasshopper Warbler, Willow Warbler, Mood Warbler, Red-legged Partridge, Yellowhammer, House Sparrow, Nightingale, Tawny Owl, Garden Warbler, Shelduck and Red Grouse.
+Species that have declined in the longer term but with losses smaller than 11%, or with no significant population change, over the ten-year period are Yellow Wagtail, Corn Bunting, Red-legged Partridge, Dipper, Linnet, Song Thrush, Tawny Owl, Meadow Pipit, House Sparrow, Yellowhammer, Nightingale, Wood Warbler, Shelduck and Sand Martin.